devwareh/SynoReverseProxy/README.md

    - Backend API: `http://your-nas-ip:18888`
    - API Docs: `http://your-nas-ip:18888/docs`

+**Note**: The published images use version tags (`v1.0.0`) for reproducibility.
+Images are available at:
+- `ghcr.io/devwareh/syno-reverse-proxy-backend:v1.0.0`
+- `ghcr.io/devwareh/syno-reverse-proxy-frontend:v1.0.0`

-**Note**: The published images are pulled from `ghcr.io/devwareh/syno-reverse-proxy-backend:latest` and `ghcr.io/devwareh/syno-reverse-proxy-frontend:latest`.
-If you need to build custom images, use the regular `docker-compose.yml` file instead.
+If you need to build custom images from source, use the regular `docker-compose.yml` file instead.

 ### Portainer Deployment